Supreme Court, investigators force Trump and his children on the defensive on multiple fronts

 Attorneys for Ivanka and Donald Jr. have moved to quash the subpoenas, arguing in court that James was attempting to use her civil investigation to circumvent the grand jury process in the criminal case.
 “By attempting to play both sides, Ms. James is in a position to cherry pick her investigatory methods — civil or criminal — in a calculated manner to, for example, leverage a Fifth Amendment assertion and obtain an adverse inference,” attorneys wrote.

-O’Brien noted that while James’s filings include “lots of salacious stuff” about the way the Trump family has handled its finances for decades, “bad behavior doesn’t amount to fraud.”
+O’Brien noted that although James’s filings include “lots of salacious stuff” about the way the Trump family has handled its finances for decades, “bad behavior doesn’t amount to fraud.”

 “It hinges on whether she can prove Trump or the children knew they were doing something wrong and did so anyway,” he said.
 “Behaving badly is not a crime.”